jacobwilliams/json-fortran/README.md

 json-fortran
 ============

-A Fortran 2003/2008 JSON API
+A Fortran 2008 JSON API

 Brief Description
 ---------------

 A mostly-complete API for reading and writing JSON files, written in modern Fortran.
 The code requires a Fortran compiler that supports various Fortran 2003 and Fortran 2008 features such as: allocatable strings, associate, newunit, generic, class, and abstract interface.
-I am using the Intel Fortran compiler 13.1.0 on Linux (the Mac and PC versions should also work fine).
-It also currently compiles under recent experimental 4.9 release of the gnu gfortran compiler.
+It has been successfully compiled with the Intel Fortran compiler 13.1.0 and the recent experimental 4.9 release of the GNU gfortran compiler.
 The source code is a single Fortran module file (json_module.f90).

 Reading a JSON file
 ---------------